-I need to begin this post by telling you that the title is not really correct, in that to say the Arab-Israeli War “began” on May 15, 1948, is to gloss over the fact that the Arab Israeli War was really the third act of an Israeli war of independence that stretched back to 1944.
-Its first act pitted the Yishuv (the pre-Israel Jewish community in what was then Mandatory Palestine) against the British mandatory authorities, and its second act pitted the Yishuv against Palestinian Arabs.
-It wasn’t until Israel became independent, on May 14, that Israel came into being and the surrounding Arab states became directly involved in the conflict.
+To say that the Arab-Israeli War “began” on May 15, 1948, obscures the reality, which is that we’re talking about the third phase of an Israeli war of independence that stretched back to 1944.
+That conflict’s first act pitted the Yishuv (the pre-Israel Jewish community in what was then Mandatory Palestine) against the British mandatory authorities, and its second act pitted the Yishuv against Palestinian Arabs.
+It wasn’t until the sovereign nation of Israel came into being became, on May 14, that the surrounding Arab states became directly involved in the conflict.

-Jewish leaders in Mandatory Palestine walked a tightrope throughout much of World War II, supporting the British war effort even as they were making plans to drive Britain out of the mandate and achieve independence after the war.
-The movement for independence had been stoked by the promulgation of the infamous White Paper of 1939, a response to the Arab Revolt of 1936-1939 that imposed strict quotas on Jewish immigration to Mandatory Palestine and heralded the creation of an independent Palestine jointly controlled by Arabs and Jews.
-This was supposed to satisfy the 1917 Balfour Declaration’s promise to create a “national home for the Jewish people,” but in actuality it satisfied nothing and practically nobody aside from some Arab moderates.
+Jewish leaders in Mandatory Palestine walked a tightrope throughout much of World War II, supporting the British war effort even as they were making plans to achieve independence after the war, by force if necessary.
+The movement for independence had been stoked by the promulgation of the British government’s infamous White Paper of 1939, a response to the Arab Revolt of 1936-1939 that imposed strict quotas on Jewish immigration to Mandatory Palestine and heralded the creation of an independent Palestine jointly controlled by Arabs and Jews.
+This was supposed to meet the 1917 Balfour Declaration’s promise to create a “national home for the Jewish people,” but in actuality it satisfied practically nobody aside from a handful of Arab moderates.

 The UN spent the next several months putting together plans to partition Mandatory Palestine into an independent Jewish state and an independent Arab state, with Jerusalem as an internationally administered corpus separatum.
 The terms of the partition, it has to be said, were very generous toward the Jewish side.
 Although Jews constituted around one-third of the population of Mandatory Palestine, the partition left them with around 56 percent of the land.
-And unsurprisingly Jewish leaders accepted the plan, albeit grudgingly, while Arab leaders were apoplectic.
+Furthermore, their territory was to be contiguous, albeit funneled through a couple of narrow corridors, while the Palestinians would get three physically separated blocs, and while the two groups split Palestine’s Mediterranean coast, the new Jewish state would get its small outlet onto the Red Sea.
+Unsurprisingly, Jewish leaders accepted the plan, albeit grudgingly, while Arab leaders were apoplectic.

 The UN partition plan, with population figures.

-The second phase of the conflict, an Arab-Jewish civil war if you want to think of it that way, began immediately following the UN’s adoption of the partition plan in late November 1947.
-Both sides had been preparing for conflict since Britain announced in September that it was getting the hell out of Palestine on May 14, 1948, no matter what the UN decided to do, and in the case of the Jewish side the preparations had begun well before that.
+The second phase of the conflict, an Arab-Jewish civil war if you want to think of it that way, began immediately following the UN’s adoption of the partition plan, in late November 1947.
+Both sides had been preparing for conflict since Britain announced in September that it was getting the hell out of Palestine no matter what the UN decided to do, and for the Jewish side the preparations had begun well before that.
 The Haganah, anticipating independence and conflicts with Palestinian Arabs as well as with an independent Israel’s Arab neighbors, began an intense arms smuggling campaign in 1946, including machine guns, artillery, tanks, and even aircraft.
-Arab volunteers began moving into Palestine to join the fight against partition, and the two sides inconclusively pounded one another to the tune of around 2000 dead by the end of March, 1948.
+Meanwhile, Arab volunteers began moving into Palestine to join the fight against partition, and the two sides inconclusively pounded one another to the tune of around 2000 dead by the end of March, 1948.
 It was at this point that the Israelis adopted the still-controversial Plan Dalet, which would carry them through the end of the war.

 Fighting resumed on July 8 but was interrupted by a second truce on July 18, which lasted until mid-October.
-From the end of that truce on the war was mostly an Israeli rout, and by February, 1949, the borders of the Israeli state looked pretty much like the borders of Israel today and the Arab states were all looking for an exit ramp.
-Reflecting their failure to act as a cohesive unified force during the war, the various Arab states that took part all signed separate armistice agreements with Israel—Egypt on February 24, Lebanon on March 23, Jordan on April 3, and Syria on July 20.
+Following the expiration of that truce the war was mostly an Israeli rout.
+By February 1949, the borders of the Israeli state looked pretty much like the borders of Israel today and the Arab states were all looking for an exit.
+Reflecting their failure to act as a cohesive unified force during the war, the various Arab governments that took part all signed separate armistice agreements with Israel—Egypt on February 24, Lebanon on March 23, Jordan on April 3, and Syria on July 20.
 Iraq had technically lent its forces to Jordan, so the Jordanian armistice covered its participation as well.
-The conflict’s end was punctuated by the Israeli capture of an old British outpost on the Red Sea coast in the southern Negev called Umm Rashrash, which is today the Israeli city of Eilat.
+The conflict’s end was punctuated by the Israeli capture of an old British outpost on the Red Sea coast in the southern Negev called Umm Rashrash, which is today the Israeli port city of Eilat.

 Israeli soldiers raising the handmade “Ink Flag” over Umm Rashrash in March 1949 (Wikimedia Commons)